mawrkus/pull-request-review-guide/README.md

 ## 📔 Considerations

 - A code review is a dialogue, and as such, it should always be done in a respectful and constructive way.
-We are humans, not machines.
 - Many programming decisions are opinions.
 A code review opens a conversation about tradeoffs in order to reach a resolution that everyone is satisfied with.
-- A code review is a collaborative tool for knowledge spreading and for code quality improvement, for both authors and reviewers.
+- For both authors and reviewers, a code review is a collaborative tool for knowledge spreading and for code quality improvement.

 ## 📔 Guidelines